 On the design side you must understand what data you collect in order to identify:

 - what must not be deleted because regulated by another law;

 - what can be kept once anonymized to improve your service;

-And since we all use cloud computing and some IaaS providers, the second question is also relevant for them.
+And since we all use cloud computing and some IaaS providers, the second question is also relevant to them.
 What kind of guarantees you need to have from IaaS provider in order to guarantee that you implement RTBF correctly.
-Because at the end you are responsible for its implementation.
+Because in the end you are responsible for its implementation.

 How Chino.io can help you

 According to EU law, Chino.io can act as a Data Processor for app developers.
 We provide to application developers a service to safely store sensitive data in compliance with EU data protection laws and policies.

 However, when storing these type of data, Data Subject may ask you to exercise their right to be Forgotten.
 Thanks to Chino.io you will be able to satisfy data subjects easily, safely and in no time.

 For further information do not hesitate to contact us at [email@example.com](mailto:firstname.lastname@example.org?subject=Info about DPIA") or download our guide on GDPR and Health App compliance.